The EdGate Observer

-The EdGate Standards Repository is the most comprehensive collection of national and international educational standards containing 1.8 million most recently adopted standards in all subject areas.
+The EdGate Standards Repository is the most comprehensive collection of national and international educational standards in all subject areas.

-Through the power of our technology and the professional experience of our subject-area specialists, EdGate provides more than 150 educational publishing clients with accurate and continually updated correlations, on-demand correlation reporting capabilities, and effective website integration options.
+Through the power of our technology and the professional experience of our subject-area specialists, EdGate provides accurate and continually updated correlations, on-demand correlation reporting capabilities, and effective website integration options.

-EdGate can also provide standards licensing, customized taxonomy solutions, correlation to assessment standards, and more.
+EdGate can also deliver standards licensing, customized taxonomy solutions, correlation to assessment standards, and more.

 Welcome to The EdGate Observer!

-In this month's newsletter, we focus on the most recent educational news pertaining to the K-12 Next Generation Science Standards (Hot Topic), Are High School Graduates Ready for College?
-(Burning Question), Consortiums Release Draft Common Core Assessment Specifications (Client Solutions), and following up with new additions to the EdGate Standards Repository (Standards Update).
+In this month's newsletter, we focus on the most recent educational news pertaining to Common Core Standards Under Attack (Common Core Update), Common Assessments Might Not Make The Grade (Hot Topic), Benefits of SEL (Social Emotional Learning), Final Next Generation Science Standards (EdGate Services) and following up with new additions to the EdGate Standards Repository (Standards Update).

-As always, EdGate is your source for staying abreast of any new developments in education and specifically the impact of educational standards.
+As always, EdGate is your source for staying current with new developments in education and specifically the impact of educational standards.